Radi8ion/Adobe_1A/README.md

 Then, we apply statistical font analysis to detect headings and use multilingual regex patterns to recognize numbered sections and chapters.

 ### Key Algorithms:
-1.Font size statistics to identify headings
+1. Font size statistics to identify headings
 2. Multilingual regex detection (English, Chinese, Japanese, Spanish, etc.)
 3. Font style & position heuristics
 4. Duplicate removal and outline optimization